kubeflow/website/content/en/docs/about/contributing.md

     Allows the use case where `a/deep/nested/OWNERS` file prevents `a/OWNERS` file from having any effect on `a/deep/nested/bit/of/code`
 - `reviewers`: a list of GitHub usernames or aliases that are good candidates to `/lgtm` a PR
+- `emeritus_approvers` a list of GitHub usernames of folks who were previously in the `approvers` section, but are no longer actively approving code.
+Please see [below](#emeritus) for more details.

 All users are expected to be assignable.
 In GitHub terms, this means they are either collaborators of the repo, or members of the organization to which the repo belongs.